Steve Stevens

 Steve Stevens (born Steven Bruce Schneider; May 5, 1959) is an American guitarist.
 He is best known as Billy Idol's guitarist and songwriting collaborator, and for his lead guitar work on the theme to Top Gun – "Top Gun Anthem" – for which he won the Grammy for Best Pop Instrumental Performance in 1987.

-Stevens has played for Michael Jackson, Ric Ocasek, Robert Palmer, and many others.
+Stevens has played for Michael Jackson, Ric Ocasek, Robert Palmer, Michael Monroe and many others.
 He was in Vince Neil's band from 1992 to 1994, touring and recording on his album Exposed and was a founding member of the supergroup Bozzio Levin Stevens, which released Black Light Syndrome in 1997 and Situation Dangerous in 2000.
 He played Spanish flamenco guitar on the song "Pistolero" (1999) for the trance group Juno Reactor.
 During 2012–2016, Stevens appeared with Kings of Chaos.
 His "Steve Stevens" group headlined the closing performance at the Musikmesse in Frankfurt, Germany, in April 2016.
 He is also a television personality on the E! show Married to Rock, alongside his wife, Josie Stevens.

-In 2025, Stevens was nominated for induction to the Rock and Roll Hall of Fame alongside Idol.
+In 2025, Stevens was nominated for induction to the Rock and Roll Hall of Fame alongside Idol, and later inducted with him in 2026.

+Early life

+Steve Schneider was born on May, 5 1959 in New York City and grew up in Queens.
+Schneider began playing guitar at the age of 7 after being inspired by local folk musician Phil Ochs.
+He got his first serious guitar at the age of 8 which was a nylon-string, he didn’t get his first electric guitar until he was 13.
+He later attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts, during this period he would get into classical guitar and was influenced by Steve Howe and Robert Fripp.
+Throughout his upbringing he also had a big interest in Flamenco music.